mouldimus/notes/HTML_Concepts.md

 Once the DOM is generated for a particular HTML document, other programs can access the Object Model and the various parts of the document that are represented in it.
 They can get data about the various elements on the page, and can even modify the page.

-Let’s look at some examples of how this could be done, using pseudocode.
+Let's look at some examples of how this could be done, using pseudocode.

 Suppose you wanted to find all paragraph elements in an HTML document.
 You might use code like this: